juanma877/Equipo29/README.md

-# Equipo29
+- Project to add students and subjects to the university, and manage their registrations.
- Proyecto para agregar alumnos y materias a la universidad, y administrar las inscripciones de los mismos.
+- Proyecto para agregar alumnos y materias a la universidad, y administrar las inscripciones de los mismos.

 <table align="left">
   <tr border="none">